 Exercise Therapy

-Exercise therapy is about strengthening muscle groups that are related to a certain complaint.
+Exercise therapy centers on strengthening muscle groups related to a particular complaint.

 Ask your question here

-When it comes to motion and sports injuries, the first thing that often comes to mind is physiotherapy.
-However, if those symptoms keep recurring, there’s more to it.
-They may have to do with the way one moves or one’s lifestyle.
+When it comes to motion and sports injuries, the first thing that often comes to mind is physical therapy.
+But if those symptoms keep recurring, there’s more to it.
+They may be related to the way one moves or one’s lifestyle.

-Treating these symptoms with physiotherapy alone then usually does not produce lasting results.
+Treating these symptoms with physical therapy alone then usually does not produce lasting results.
 Exercise therapy treats complaints associated with improper use of muscles and posture.
 Often this is the result of improper exercise.

 Exercise Therapy-Evolution Physiotherapy